CCI-MOC/documentation/docs/source/clusters/MOC-VLAN-Distribution.md

 undercloud needs these - 2476, 2477 (edited)
 NERC checking with nNck see if it's possible get 2476 to be a 192.168.24.0/24 CIDR (edited)

+### OCT/cloudlab

+Cloudlab side is fully dynamic, they'd block out MOC vlans to avoid conflict, and agree on a range.
+The proposed range right now is < 1024 for cloudlab, > 1024 for OCT (with cloudlab blocking MOC existing vlan IDs).
+The only VLANs are for public net, and Hakan will reach out to networking to get those IDs.